BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields

 \subsection{Motion Blur Image Formation Model}

-The physical image formation process of a digital camera, is to collect photons during the exposure time and convert them into measurable electric charges.
-This process can be mathematically modelled as integrating over a set of virtual sharp images:
+The physical image formation process refers to a digital camera collecting photons during the exposure time and converting them into measurable electric charges.
+The mathematical modeling of this process involves integrating over a set of virtual sharp images: